SvenST89/SvenST89/README.md

 - 👋 Hi, I’m @SvenST89
-- 👀 I’m interested in Data Science, Wing Tsun, Nature and several other beautiful things.
+- 👀 I’m interested in Data Science, Wing Tsun, nature and several other beautiful things.
 - 🌱 Currently I am working as a Data Scientist at BNP Paribas PI coping with NLP/Speech-to-Text using the Kaldi Toolkit, Linux, Python, etc.
 - 💞️ I’m looking to collaborate on everything that concerns speech recognition, multidimensional model fitting, statistical models, etc.
 - 📫 How to reach me - find me on LinkedIn or in the medium (TDS) community